graphql/graphql-wg/GraphQL-TSC.md

 - Delegating decisions on publishing releases.
 - Rating talks for the GraphQL conf CFP.

 The scope of the TSC should not include decisions that can be made within one of the projects, unless there is a specific issue that cannot be resolved and requires mediation.
-In general, the TSC prefers to delegaet decisions to be made at the lowest possible level.
+In general, the TSC prefers to delegate decisions to be made at the lowest possible level.

 ### Technical Charter and Code of Conduct